google/go-licenses/testdata/modules/README.md

 # Test Modules

-The test modules are example modules that we use to run go-licenses tests against.
+The test modules are example modules that we use to run gobouncer tests against.